 Tertiary air aids in good secondary combustion of the fuel and reducing emissions into the chimney and environment.
-Adjusting the cover plate on the back of the Stove can control tertiary air.
+Tertiary air can be controlled by adjusting the cover plate on the back of the stove.

-Damper Assembly (Optional)
+Damper Assembly (Optional

 When burning wood, the flue damper assembly may be fitted.
 When the damper is set in the open position the chimney draws at full draught, increasing the volume of airflow through the stove and flue.
 Shutting the damper restricts the flow, slowing the rate of burning.